 Back stretch: Sit forward on your chair with your legs a little wider than your hips.
 Lean forward from the hips and drop your torso down so your head is resting between your thighs (or close, if you’re expanding belly is limiting you!).
 Let your head and arms hang down toward the floor.

 Having a support group is a wonderful way to de-stress.
-Find some ladies who are sharing in your “pregnant condition.”
+Find some ladies who are also pregnant.
 You can vent, provide each other with resources and tips, even take a walk or share a meal together.

 Share the joys, problems and worries of pregnancy with someone close to you.
 This can make your pregnancy seem less stressful.
 If, for some reason, you do not have the support of your partner, try to spend time with other people whose company you enjoy. ~BestHealthMag